Match of the Day: 2010s

 From the 2011–12 season, a web-only Match of the Day 3 programme was launched on Monday mornings as a light-hearted addition to Match of the Day 2.
 Although broadcast as a separate programme, it is recorded immediately following the conclusion of Match of the Day 2 on Sunday night.
 In November 2011, Match of the Day moved from London to a brand new studio in Dock10, MediaCityUK as part of BBC Sport's relocation north, this allowed the programme to be recorded in high-definition.
 At the start of 2012–13 season Match of the Day 2 moved to BBC One.

 Upon regaining the FA Cup rights in 2014, highlights from the early and later rounds of the competition were given their own separate programme instead of being broadcast on an extended Match of the Day straight after the Premier League highlights, as it was before the BBC last lost the rights in 2008.
 Highlights of the latter rounds occasionally sequence from the Premier League highlights, as they did until the previous decade, but both segments are considered separate programmes.

 In January 2018, the Premier League awarded the UK highlights to BBC Sport.
-The rights cost £211.5 million and were to cover three seasons from 2019–20.
+The rights cost £211.5 million and were to cover three seasons from 2019 to 2020.
 The January 2018 agreement also includes Match of the Day 2, Match of the Day 2 Extra, Match of the Day Kickabout, Football Focus, Final Score and The Premier League Show.